Ella Eaton Kellogg: Career

 The following year, in 1885, Kellogg became the associate superintendent of the social purity department of the National WCTU, in connection with Frances E. Willard.
 Her special charge was the department of Mothers' Meetings, and to her fell the task of arranging the plans of work and the preparing of topics for study.

 She founded the School of Home Economics (later Battle Creek College).
 Working with the School of Domestic Economy founded by her and her husband, and other organizations, Kellogg wrote several books, including Science in the Kitchen.
 Science in the Kitchen, an illustrated cookbook of nearly 600 pages, was the outcome of the scientific and experimental investigation of Kellogg in the realm of dietetics, carried forward during a period of years.
 "Talks to Girls," a social purity pamphlet having a wide sale, was written in 1890.

-The Kelloggs had no children of own, but they adopted 12 children and raised several not adopted.
+The Kelloggs had no children of their own, but they adopted 12 children and raised several not adopted.
 She was one of the founders and for years manager of the Haskell Home for Orphan Children.

 Kellogg, during the year, 1892, was named chairman of the World's Fair committee on food supplies for Michigan.